banner

 }

-Given a non-empty integer array, every element appears three times except for one.
-Find that single element.
+Given a non-empty integer array, every element appears three times except for one, which appears exactly once.
+Find that single one.

-Compared to the previous problem, this one has a significantly higher difficulty level, even though only a small change is made.
+Compared to the previous problem, this one is significantly more difficult despite only a slight modification.

-Let's review the approach used in the previous problem: we chose to iterate through the array and perform XOR operation because XOR operation ensures that calculating the XOR of the same element twice will return the initial state (0=0^a^a).
-In this problem, where duplicate elements appear three times, we want to find an operation @ that, for any number a, satisfies the equation: 0 = 0@a@a@a.
+Let's review the solution to the previous problem: we chose to iterate through the array and perform XOR operations because XOR guarantees that performing the operation twice on the same element will return the initial state, i.e., 0=0^a^a.
+In this problem, the duplicate elements appear three times.
+Following the same approach as the previous problem, we want to find an operation @ for any number a such that: 0 = 0@a@a@a.

-To further explain the situation in the previous problem, let's assume that the numbers are recorded as 1 and not recorded as 0.
-By performing XOR operation, we satisfy the following equation:
+To further explain the previous problem, let's assume that the number is recorded as 1 and not recorded as 0.
+By performing XOR operations, we satisfy the following:

-For binary numbers, each bit can only represent two states, which is not suitable for our situation.
-Therefore, we can consider using two bits to represent a specific bit in the result.
-Starting from 00, when encountering the number "a" for the third time, we return to the state 00.
+For binary numbers, each bit can only represent two states, which is not suitable for our case.
+Therefore, we can consider using two binary digits to represent a specific bit in the result, starting from 00 and returning to 00 after encountering a.

-By using two variables to represent these two bits (denoted as x and y), we want to ensure that when encountering "a" for the second time, x is equal to 0^a, and when encountering "a" for the first time, y is equal to 0^a.
-This way, we can cancel out the numbers that appear three times, and the final state will be 01, with y representing the result.
+By using two variables to represent these two digits (denoted as x and y), we want x to be 0^a when a is encountered for the second time, and y to be 0^a when a is encountered for the first time.
+This way, we can cancel out the numbers that appear three times, and the result will be in the state 01, with y representing the result.

 package main